-Dion is a music educator, community musician, conductor, and pianist trained at Wilfrid Laurier University in Waterloo, ON and Memorial University in St. John’s, NL.
-He has been playing music for over 25 years and is a dedicated researcher of the theory and practice of Filipino community music.
+Dion is a community psychology PhD student, music educator, classroom teacher, community musician, conductor, and pianist trained at Wilfrid Laurier University in Waterloo, ON and Memorial University of Newfoundland in St. John’s, NL.
+He has been playing music for over 25 years and is a dedicated researcher of Filipino Canadian Anti-Colonial Studies, Social Determinants of Health, and Anti-Racism.

-Dion lives and works in both Waterloo and Toronto, ON and has meaningful experience both as a choral singer and school music teacher.
+Dion lives and works in both Waterloo and Toronto, ON and has meaningful experience both as a choral singer and Elementary School Teacher of K-6 music and Grades 5, 6, and 7.

 Contact Dion for more info.